Meet some of the BSL team

 BSL is a Dutch company with a British director.
-So when you visit the BSL team, you’ll hear both Dutch and English, and sometimes even Brutch, a unique combination of the two: “Het is een fantastische oplossing, the way you put this in zo’n context-sensitive kader!”
+So when you visit the BSL team, you’ll hear both Dutch and English, and sometimes Brutch.
+In a world of “databases, technical design, JSON, assets, responsive web design and web services”, Brutch can be extremely useful!

 “Nemo hic adest illius nominis”

 I’ve been told to “keep it short”.
 No stories about my time spent in a nunnery (learning Dutch!), or my many years flying round the world creating software and astronomical bar bills.
 Short and sweet is the motto…

 Martyn Simpson – Director

 The Bright Side changes continuously, but I’m still the sole director.
 I can usually be found behind a computer, either in our offices in de Corridor, or at my home office in Breukelen.
 Unfortunately I have too few chances to write software myself, but my love for software development remains.
 I spend as much time as possible working together with our engineers and designers, just to keep pace with the rapid changes.
 BSL/the Bright Side of Life is the perfect platform for applying new technology.